suds-community/suds/README.txt

   Here are the basic instructions for 3 different installation methods:

   Using pip:
-    * Have the pip package installed.
+    * Have the 'pip' package installed.
     * Run 'pip install suds-jurko'.

   Using easy-install: